uccser/cs-field-guide/text/chapters/en-complexity-tractability.md

 Here we're going to consider another possible sorting algorithm, called *permutation sort*.
 Permutation sort says “Let’s list all the possible orderings (“permutations”) of the values to be sorted, and check each one to see if it is sorted, until the sorted order is found”.
 This algorithm is straightforward to describe, but is it any good?

-{panel="teacher" summary="Permutation sort isn't any use in practice!"}
+{panel type="teacher-note" summary="Permutation sort isn't any use in practice!"}

 Note that permutation sort is *not* a reasonable way to sort at all; it's just an idea to help us think about tractability.
 It should be obvious to students fairly quickly that it's grossly inefficient.
 The main thing is that is does produce the correct result, so it's an extreme example of an algorithm that works correctly, yet is way too inefficient (intractable) to be useful.